 WHAT IS “ASANA”?

-PURPOSE OF ASANA
+THE PURPOSE OF PRACTICE

 WHAT TO EXPECT IN A SESSION

 You will receive an education in posture.
-You will practice Asana with expert guidance on biomechanical instruction and careful attention to your individual ability.
+You will practice Yoga Asana with expert guidance on biomechanical instruction and careful attention to your individual ability.
 This practice will illuminate the obstacles within your body and give you the tools to release habituated patterns that lead to physical limitations and disability (i.e. tension and pain).

 As you practice, you will learn how to seek and find balance between effort and ease in every posture.
 You will learn how to translate your practice into daily life.
 Hopefully, you will learn how to embrace the joy within the work of conditioning not only your physical body but your whole self.

-Personal responsibility is required to do the honest, tough work of ‘give and receive’ – giving your body direction and receiving its feedback – in order to learn how to grow a better relationship with your body.
-This is the process of transformation.
+Personal responsibility is required to do the honest, tough work of listening, to instruction from Jackson and the intuition from yourself.
+This represents the constant work of ‘give and receive’ – giving your body direction and receiving its feedback – in order to learn how to grow a healthier relationship with yourself.